 Start Center > Help (top left corner of the Start Center) > About Start Center > License

-It states in the Start Center “This software is being updated” because in the Licensed Editions Updates are performed automatically through a scheduled task.
+It states in the Start Center / System Tray “This software is being updated” because in the Licensed Editions of Spybot, the updates are performed automatically through a scheduled task.

 We apologise for the inconvenience.